nigeltc/rogueday/README.md

 1. I'm still not having much luck with the type annotations and I think they might be confusing for a tutorial.
 2. Some of the functions have a lot of arguments.It might be easier to keep them all in a config object.

+### Part 4

+1. I rushed through this because I'm catching up but the results are very cool.
+2. The Numpy stuff might be overcomplicated for a tutorial though.